ryanMarq/avl/doc/source/coverage/coverage_report.rst

 ====================

 AVL provides a simple script to generate coverage reports in HTML format.
-The script is located in the `bin` directory of the AVL source tree.
+The script exported as a project script and added to your path automatically.
 To generate a coverage report, you need to run the script with the following command:

 .. code-block:: shell

-    $ bin/coverage_report.py --path <search path> --output <output_directory>
+    $ avl-coverage-analysis --path <search path> --output <output_directory>

 An index page will be created in the specified output directory, and it will contain links to all the coverage reports found in the specified path.
 The script will search for all files